HaxeFoundation/neko/README.md

 `brew install neko --HEAD`.

 ### Linux
-Just build it from source :)
+Install the libgc-dev dependency, then build from source.